harmony-one/chainlink-demo-project/README.md

 node scripts/request_price.js
 ```

-# Job for the demo
+# Steps for the demo

 For the demo, we will get the price of ONE in USDT using binance api `https://api.binance.com/api/v1/ticker/price?symbol=ONEUSDT`

+1. Deploy oracle contract using link contract address: `0x91738e20e365abde6d48e081446917a4b5c05cb6`

-Add the following job to your chainlink node.
+2. Add the following job to your chainlink node using the oracle contract address from previous oracle deployment step.

 ```json
 {